Insurance Certificate Management System: Insurance Issuing and Tracking

-Certificate Exchange provides end users with easy to use program for certificates of insurance issuing and tracking.
+Certificate Exchange provides end users with easy to use insurance certificate management system for certificates of insurance issuing and tracking.

 Certificate Exchange hosts a patented platform that allows certificate holders, insurance agents and brokers, insurance companies, and policyholders to issue, manage and renew pools of incoming and outgoing insurance certificates doing this very quickly and easily.
 Certificate Exchange got patent for its insurance technology in 2008.